QIWEB/QIWEB.github.io/_posts/2018-06-01-how to build your own gitlab server.md

 nohup ./gogs web & <br>

-# ok These are the things I want to talk about R U Got it ?  # have any problems plz contract licslan@sina.com
+<h3>ok These are the things I want to talk about R U Got it ? have any problems plz contract licslan@sina.com</h3>